potassco/plasp/doc/output-format.md

 ```

 Constants and objects are the entities that are affected by [actions](#actions), for instance, the blocks in a Blocks World problem.
 Constants are global for a domain, while objects are problem-specific.

-`plasp` does not distinguish between the two, as both are identically used static identifiers.
+`plasp` does not distinguish between the two (modeling both as constants), as both are identically used static identifiers.